-I am course director for a Medical Communication course at NYU intended for graduate students and postdoctoral fellows who are curious about a non-academic career trajectory after their graduate or postdoctoral work.
-Participants will have an opportunity to evaluate their interest as they take this course and participate in several medical writing assignments, including a typical writing test.
-I co-developed this course with Christina Hughes, PhD.
-We offered this course for the first time in Spring of 2016 where we had 12 participants and 4 sessions.
-However, we were requested in Spring 2017 to expand the course to 8 sessions, and include panelists to give the participants more exposure to Medical Communication.
-The course syllabus can be seen here.
+Co-director with Christina Hughes, PhD, for a Medical Communication course at NYU, intended for graduate students and postdoctoral fellows who are curious about a non-academic career trajectory after their graduate or postdoctoral work.
+Participants will have an opportunity to evaluate their interest as they take this course, and participate in several medical writing assignments, including a typical writing test.
+The course description can be found here.

 High Expectations elective teacher for the Harlem Educational Activities Fund program in Brooklyn.
 I adapted the curriculum from the Summer Quest course, and invited veterinarian La'Toya Latney, DVM, and guest neuroscientist Rodney Wiltshire, PhD, to talk to the kids.

 Summer Quest elective teacher for the Harlem Educational Activities Fund (HEAF).

 I designed, implemented and evaluated a neuroscience curriculum for 20 ninth graders, coordinating with a few teachers to make sure my curriculum made sense.
 I organized visits from a neuroscientist to demonstrate an EEG helmet and members of the community to demo sign language.
 I arranged for a field trip to Biobase, where we looked at how alcohol alters the heart rate of Daphnia and did an experiment to see if Daphnia are attracted to different color light.
 To talk about plasticity, I used dance, and had a student play the viola.
 I coordinated with NYU for supplies, and mentored 2 teaching assistants.